FarmData2/FarmData2/components/README.md

     - check that the type of valid/invalid styling to be shows as expected based on `isValid` `required`, `showValidityStyling` and any other criteria that is necessary.
       - This is often an enumeration test that checks all 8 combinations of these values.
-    - If the computations for displaying the valid/invalid styling are done by a sub-component (e.g. `SelectorBase`) then this test is not required.
+    - If the computations for displaying the valid/invalid styling are done by a sub-component (e.g. `SelectorBase`) then this test is not required because the prop will have been tested by the `content` test and the styling will have been tested by the sub-component.
       - The `content` test will have checked that `showValidityStyling` is passed and the sub-component's tests will have checked that the type of styling to show is correct.
     - If a component is never styled (e.g. `CommentBox` or `TextDisplay`) then this test is not required.